 .

-Now, whenever a live view’s state changes (in our case brightness
+And whenever a LiveView’s state changes (in our case brightness

 changed from 10